Feyerabend/logic/ERLANG.md

 useful ideas from the project, or volunteer enthusiasts give it a continued future.
 At e.g. The research institute SICS has a project that aims to be able to automatically verify parts of programs written in Erlang.
-Researchers also believe that more insecure languages ​​such as PLEX and C may gain in the short term in terms of efficiency (speed), while Erlang may gain in more secure properties.
+Researchers also believe that more insecure languages such as PLEX and C may gain in the short term in terms of efficiency (speed), while Erlang may gain in more secure properties.